Skip to navigation, or go to main content.

 Miscellaneous: While large mammals are dangerous, they pose little threat if a few common sense rules are followed.
 Although Grizzly Bear and others are easily seen in some parts of our Alaskan itineraries, we always consider ourselves lucky to see them!
 We’ll brief you on appropriate conduct before entering areas with bear, moose, etc.

 CLIMATE: Alaska has a varied climate.
-Coastal weather is normally cool to cold, 30s to 50s F. Nome and the Pribilofs can experience freezing temperatures into late June.
+Coastal weather is normally cool to cold, 30s to 50s F. Nome and Utqiagvik can experience freezing temperatures into late June.
 Wind and rain occur frequently, often in rapidly changing combinations.

 Temperatures at inland localities are milder—from the 50s to 70s F and can be as high as the 90s F. in mid-summer.
 Localities at higher elevation, such as parts of Denali National Park, are from 5° to 15° cooler.
-Those taking the Pribilof pre-tour extension can expect temperatures in the mid to high 40’s with wind and rain possible.
 During the Barrow extension the temperatures vary widely from year to year, with some years experiencing below freezing temperatures, and other years being as high as the low to mid 50’s.
 Again, rain is always possible.

 ACCOMMODATIONS: We stay in standard hotels and motels throughout the tour.
-WIFI is available at all of the tour hotels, but can be slow (or even absent for a time) in the Pribilof Islands, and is only available in Nome at an additional (and exorbitant) charge.
+WIFI is available at all the tour hotels but can be slow (or even absent for a time).
+In Nome it’s only available at an additional (and exorbitant) charge.
 Cell service is generally good in mainland Alaska, and AT&T phones (and data) seem to work in Nome and Barrow as well.
-Verizon coverage is good but their data service is poor once out of Anchorage.
-There is no cell service at all in the Pribilofs, unless you purchase a GCI Sim card.
+Verizon coverage is good, but their data service is poor once away from Anchorage.
+Purchasing a GCI sim card prior to the tour will be helpful if you want better mobile service while in remote places.
 GCI is a separate phone company that specializes in rural Alaska and that does not have cooperative agreements or compatible equipment with many of the major national carriers.
-A month-long SIM card can be purchased at many locations in Anchorage, and even in Nome (office closed on the weekends) and with GCI your phone and data plans will work even out in the Pribilofs.
+A month-long SIM card can be purchased at many locations in Anchorage, and even in Nome (office closed on the weekends) and with GCI your phone and data plans will work even out in remote areas like Utqiagvik (Barrow).

 Food Allergies / Requirements: We cannot guarantee that all food allergies can be accommodated at every destination.
 Participants with significant food allergies or special dietary requirements should bring appropriate foods with them for those times when their needs cannot be met.
 Announced meal times are always approximate depending on how the day unfolds.
 Participants who need to eat according to a fixed schedule should bring supplemental food.
 Please contact the WINGS office if you have any questions.